chrisryan91/JavaScript-Mini-Arcade/README.md

 ### Features Left to Implement

 There are many things which come to mind when considering what I would like to add to this project:

+- The *Snake* game will not function on tablets or mobile devices.
+The game requires a keyboard to function as the up, down, left and right keys on the keyboard are needed to start the game and control the snake towards it's food.
+The game will in future need on-screen up, down, left and right buttons - or else be calibrated to direct the snake with movement of the phone itself.

 - A fifth html page containing scoreboards.
 Rather than having the high score presented in a header element or a div element on the game page, I would like to have a sixth html page with score boards neatly arranged for each game.